-The Council will not tolerate abusive, deceitful, offensive, threatening or other forms of unacceptable behaviour from complainants.
+The Council will not tolerate abusive, deceitful, offensive, threatening, or other forms of unacceptable behaviour from complainants.
 When it occurs, the Council will take proportionate action to protect the wellbeing of our staff and the integrity of our complaints system.

-In these cases, the Council will implement the agreed Bullying and Harassment Procedure.
+In these cases, the Council will implement the Harassment Policy.